DS-jr/Telegram-Bot-sending-Quotes-from-list/README.md

 # Telegram-Bot-sending-Quotes-from-list

-This Telegram Bot sends a quote from your list every 10 seconds<br>
+This Telegram Bot sends a quote from a fixed (predetermined) list to a group chat every 10 seconds<br>

 <h2>Steps</h2>
 <ul>